-The institute will bring greater attention to the personal side of illness, dying, caregiving and grieving.
+The institute brings greater attention to the personal side of illness, dying, caregiving and grieving.
 Our goal is to offer clinicians the resources, training and support they need to have meaningful conversations with patients and families about underlying worries and desires related to a medical condition, so that together they can develop the best approach to care.

-We also will reach out to our communities to help people understand how they can be more engaged in their own care, how to support loved ones who are experiencing medical issues and how best to cope with the strains of caregiving and, later, the strains of grief.
+We also reach out to our communities to help people understand how they can be more engaged in their own care, how to support loved ones who are experiencing medical issues and how best to cope with the strains of caregiving and, later, the strains of grief.

 A national resource based in Southern California

-We are focusing on these key areas:
+We focus on these key areas: